The Beautiful Marigold Flower Guide

 The botanical name of these charmers is Tageteserecta.
 The large pom-pom flowers are by far one of the most popular types of marigolds.
 They are compact and relatively taller than the other varieties.
 This type of marigold is popular for its borders and because of its identity as cut flowers.
 They can grow as tall as a 2 feet plant, their flowers can be 5 inches across.
 They are mainly found in yellow and orange colours.

 The French Marigolds

-Also known by the name of Tagetespatula, they are not as tall as the African marigolds, so if you are looking for short and bushy kinds of marigolds, go for it.
+Also known by the name of Tagetespatula, they are not as tall as the African marigolds, so if you are looking for short and bushy kinds of marigolds, go for them.
 They are short and bushy and can grow up to 5 to 18 inches tall depending on their environment and how you treat them.
-They look adoring with proper care you can get a large number of them in a bushy form.
+They look adoring as with proper care you can get a large number of them in a bushy form.
 The purple-tinged stem is perfect for your marigold garden.
-They are double flower heads and blooms in yellow, orange, and mahogany colours.
+They are double flower heads and come in yellow, orange, and mahogany colours.
 The flowers can be about 2 inches across.

 This flower is edible as well.
 They are the unique kind and look different from the other types like the bedding marigolds.
-They have lacy leaves and comes in small and single flowering styles.
+They have lacy leaves and come in small and single flowering styles.
 People loving daisies can go for them as they resemble the daisy structure.
 Depending on the colours, they go by the names of ‘Red gem’, ‘Orange gem’, ‘Lemon gem’, and the popular ‘Orange gem’.
 There are many hybrids available in the market too.
 The expanded palette hybrids come in the shades of cream, burgundy, and the popular bi-colour.
 The flavour of the gem varieties is more popular though.